 Treatment & care

-EAAA’s expert doctors and critical care paramedics provide critical care, including blood transfusions, advanced pain relief, sedation and anaesthesia, and surgical interventions at the scene of medical emergencies.
+EAAA’s expert doctors and critical care paramedics provide critical care, including blood transfusions, advanced pain relief, sedation and anaesthesia, and surgical interventions at the scene of medical and trauma emergencies.

 EAAA crews are tasked by the East of England Ambulance Service to the most seriously ill and injured people in our region.
 The enhanced treatment and care provided by our clinicians is over and above the usual care provided by the ambulance service.
 This critical care at the scene of medical emergencies, combined with quick onward transfer to the most appropriate hospital, gives every patient treated by EAAA the best possible chance of surviving and recovering a life-threatening emergency.